amawest/amawest.github.io/README.md

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/StartBootstrap/startbootstrap-resume/issues) here on GitHub or leave a comment on the [theme overview page at Start Bootstrap](https://startbootstrap.com/theme/resume/).

+## 🚀 Recent Achievements

+- [Add your most recent achievement here, e.g., "Promoted to Senior Software Engineer at XYZ Corp."]
+- [List other notable awards, certifications, or recognitions.]
+- [Include any recent publications, talks, or open source contributions.]

 ## About

 Start Bootstrap is an open source library of free Bootstrap themes and templates.
 All of the free themes and templates on Start Bootstrap are released under the MIT license, which means you can use them for any purpose, even for commercial projects.